 The CEO took a $500,000 pay cut this year.
 How generous!

 He is only going to make $16.4 million this year.

 He also made $3.5 million last December selling stock that has since lost value.
 If you research this, there was a lot of insider trading.

 The CMO stepped down and is going to be an advisor pro-bono.
-Yet, he is getting paid 3 years salary, which seems to be minimum $1.8 million/each year.
+Yet, he is getting paid 3 years’ salary, which seems to be a minimum of $1.8 million/each year.
 He is of retirement age, so why not enjoy the “golden years”?
 His son is also trying to sell a beautiful mansion for $15 million.

 Meanwhile, I have heard from many associates that only received a 20 cent/hour raise in the stores.

 Is anyone else seeing this as selfish?
 What do you even do with all of that money?
 WOW!
 There are CEOs who give portions of their salary to their employees.
 Servant leaders, not selfish leaders.

 Finally, it takes only one person to begin momentum for change.
 No need to spends millions on McKinsey.
 It takes one Mandela on a large, global scale, or in this case, one Melissa.